SaravananPrasadh-SP/sepdpc/README.md

 │ *  --user         TEXT  The username you are authenticating with          │ │                         [default: None]                                   │
 │                         [required]                                        │
-│ *  --token        TEXT  The token used for authentication                 │ │                         [default: None]                                   │
+│ *  --token        TEXT  The token used for authentication, after "Basic " │
+│                         [default: None]                                   │
 │                         [required]                                        │
 │ *  --catalog      TEXT  The catalog to filter on, "none" for no filter    │